tdurouchoux/dsview_vault/topics/Concept/Dynamic DAGs.md

 type: Concept
 ---

-Dynamic DAGs allow for the creation of DAGs using loops and functions, enabling more flexible and programmatic DAG definitions and complex workflows.
+Dynamic DAGs allow for the creation of DAGs using loops and functions, enabling more flexible and programmatic DAG definitions.